 13. Greek lasagna, Pastitsio

 Known as ‘Greek lasagna’, pastitsio is a comforting dish that is a cross between Italian lasagna, a pasta bake and a moussaka.
-Instead of sheets of lasagna pasta, pastisio uses small tube-shaped pasta like penne or bucatini, which is coated in a meat and tomato sauce.
+Instead of sheets of lasagna pasta, pastisio uses small tube-shaped pasta like penne or bucatini, which is coated in meat and tomato sauce.
 However, the seasoning leans more towards the traditional moussaka flavours of oregano and cinnamon and all-spice rather than Italy’s basil.
 Finally, instead of the classic béchamel sauce spiked with parmesan, pastitsio’s creamy sauce is often topped with Greek cheeses like feta, goat’s cheese or halloumi.
 Bring your appetite and stretchy waistband.

 14. Beef stew, Stifado